Frequently Asked Questions

 Why “Gathering”… why not “Meeting” or “Service”?

 When you view Acts 2:46-47, you find that the early group of believers were gathering on a daily basis.
 Then, throughout other passages and from the early church fathers, you find believers gathering on the Sabbath and on the first day of the week.
 Yet, we receive no New Testament command on frequency or a specific day.
 We recognize that scripture views the Sabbath as being fulfilled through Christ (Colossians 2:16-17).
-At the TLC Gathering, we believe that God has called us to serve Him every day but recognize that the logistics for gathering daily is a bit difficult in the crazy pace of our society.
-So, we have to chosen to have our longest “Gathering” on Saturday evening to allow for a time of food, connecting, prayer, singing, teaching, discussion and doing Kingdom work.
+At the TLC Gathering, we believe that God has called us to serve Him every day but recognize that the logistics for gathering daily is a bit difficult due to the crazy pace of our society.
+So, we have to chosen to have our longest “Gathering” on Sunday afternoon to allow for a time of food, connecting, prayer, singing, teaching, discussion and doing Kingdom work.
 Click here for more elaborate details regarding our “Gathering”.

 What is this “Gathering” like?